 It is important to be honest about the condition of your home.
-For example, a modern kitchen in Europe may not be the same thing in the USA.
+For example, a modern kitchen in Europe may not be the same thing in the United States.
 Your home doesn’t have to be perfect, just be as clear as possible.
-Also, be up front about any Rules and Expectations so that there are no surprises when it comes time to sign the lease.
+Also, be up front about any Rules and Expectations so that there are no surprises when it comes time to sign the lease or contract.

 4. Keep Your Listing Current

 Last, but not least, keep your listing current.
 Always update the dates of availability.
 You don’t want to lose a potential match simply due to a wrong date or because your dates look obsolete.
 If you have dropped the price, add that tag line to the beginning of your description as someone who passed by the first time may take a second look.